luccardoso51/AI-story-frontend/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## 💖 Acknowledgments

 - Made with love for young dreamers
 - Special thanks to all contributors and testers
-- AI story generation powered by [AI Provider Name]

 ---